 – helping the Shul to have the proper decorum

 Is Shushing Effective?

 One of the popular ways to try to stop talking is the shush.
 It’s certainly better than telling a person to shut-up and perhaps it’s rooted in preventing embarrassment.
 Although shushing will often result in the talking stopping, without dealing with the underlying causes it’s a stopgap measure and the talking will continue.
 Another issue regarding shushing is who has the authority to deal with talking, ofttimes it’s not the shusher.

 Is Shushing Disruptive?

 Sometimes the shushing is more disruptive then the talking, since the talking is often quiet, while the shushing is heard by many.
-Depending how it is done, shushing can be embarrassing to the talkers, which some people feel is justified.
+Depending how it is done, shushing can be embarrassing to the talkers, which some people feel is justified, although others feel it is inappropriate.
 When the shushing continues through the service, it can be a real disruption.

 So How Do We Stop Talking?